abilandz/NAT3054/Lecture_3/make.md

 #### Building a standalone executable

-As it is customarily, we start with the "Hello World!" example also for **cmake**.
+As is customary, we start with the "Hello World!" example also for **cmake**.
 For that sake, the following C/C++ code snippet is used in the file "hello.cpp":

 ```c++
 #include <stdio.h>